 The exact time that Waterloo began, with the attack on Hougoumont, is disputed.
 Most accounts say it began about 11:30am.
 However, according to Wellington’s dispatches , “at about ten o’clock (Napoleon) commenced a furious attack upon our post at Hougoumont”.
 It is curious that there is no certainty as to when so important a battle actually began.
 But considering how punctilious Wellington was in all matters, I am prone to take his word for it that the assault on Hougoumont commenced at 10am.

 It has been asserted that Napoleon meant to draw troops from Wellington’s right into a bloody defense of the farmhouse, thinning Wellington’s reserves.
-However, to take so strong a place Napoleon committed his entire left wing, consisting of nearly all of Reille’s II Corps (which included the 6th Division, under Napoleon’s brother Jerome), and supported by Kellerman’s Corps of cavalry.
-All day the battle would rage, and it can be argued that it had the reverse effect; tying up some 14,000 French troops, and most of the horse artillery of Kellerman’s Cavalry Corps (which would have consequences later in the battle).
+However, to take so strong a place Napoleon committed his entire left wing, consisting of nearly all of Reille’s II Corps, and supported by Kellerman’s Corps of cavalry.
+All day the battle for the farmhouse would rage, and it can be argued that it had the reverse effect: tying up some 14,000 French troops, and most of the horse artillery of Kellerman’s Cavalry Corps (which would have serious consequences later in the battle).

-An initial French assault by the 6th Division cleared the Guards from the orchard; but was beaten back by heavy British artillery fire.
+An initial French assault by the 6th Division (commanded by Jerome Bonaparte, the Emperor’s younger brother) cleared the Guards from the orchard; but was beaten back by heavy British artillery fire.
 A second assault gained more ground, causing a breach in the south wall of the compound; but the French were unable to exploit it.

 A third attack, by the 1st Legere (Light) regiment, swung around the north side.